discord-podcasts/documentation/how-to/sender.md

 Connect to the socket and provide the `isSender` header:

 ```
+wss://podcasts.myra.bot?id={id}

 isSender: true
 ```

 Through the socket you can receive **audio and events**.
 Make sure to handle both accordingly.
+Read more about the incoming packets [here](../resources/packet.md).

 ## Sending audio